hew/ai-sdk-mcp-demo/README.md

 ## Learn More

-Read the full blog post: [Exploring the Undocumented MCP Functionality in the AI-SDK](/blog/exploring-mcp-with-ai-sdk)
+Read the full blog post: [Exploring the MCP Functionality in the AI-SDK](/blog/exploring-mcp-with-ai-sdk)